 The Economic and Business History Research Center (EBHRC) was established in June 2004 by the combined efforts of Middle East history scholars from Harvard, Princeton, University of Pennsylvania, University of Washington and The American University in Cairo (AUC), as well as the enthusiasm of a cohort of fresh and recently graduated students with interest in this field.

-In a country rich in events and history and comparably poor in transparency and in accessibility of records, the centre perceived its task as capturing the untold history, the stories and narratives locked up in the memories of people.
+In a country rich in events and history, and comparably poor in transparency and in accessibility of records, the center perceived its task as capturing the untold history, stories and narratives locked in the memories of people.

 EBHRC Founding Team

 EBHRC Donors and Funding